 In North Carolina person must complete and sign a voter registration form.
 This form needs to be mailed to the county board of elections where the applicant resides.
-You can download the NC voter registration here, print it out at home, and then find your local county board of elections.
+You can download the NC voter registration form here, complete and print it out at home, and then mail it or deliver it in-person to your local county board of elections.

 You may pick up a physical voter registration application at the following locations:

 - Public libraries

 - Public high schools or college admissions offices

 Certain agencies in North Carolina are also required to offer voter registration services when at these locations for agency services:

 - North Carolina Division of Motor Vehicles (NC DMV)